tidepool-org/clinic/README.md

 - all patients of a clinic are migrated from a legacy account
 - a patient sends an invite to a clinic
 - an administrator changes the permissions of a clinician
+- a clinic member creates a custodial account

 ### Code generation